dib-lab/ribbity-workshops/README.md

 # ribbity-workshops

-a repo for making workshops from github issues
+A repo for making workshops from github issues.

+To add a workshop, open an issue using the issue template feature.